Blog

 • Automated data discovery and classification: Metomic leverages advanced AI technology to automatically identify and classify sensitive data across various cloud and SaaS platforms.
 This automation allows organisations to maintain oversight of their critical information, ensuring proper management and protection.

 • Ensuring compliance with regulations: Our platform simplifies the complexities of regulatory compliance.
-By effectively tagging and managing data, Metomic helps financial institutions meet the stringent requirements of regulations such as GDPR, CCPA, and ISO27001, thereby reducing the risk of non-compliance.
+By effectively tagging and managing data, Metomic helps financial institutions meet the stringent requirements of financial regulations such as GDPR, CCPA, and ISO27001, thereby reducing the risk of non-compliance.

 • Mitigating risks and improving data visibility: In addition to classification, Metomic identifies potential risks by flagging sensitive information that may be improperly shared or stored.
 This enhanced visibility enables organisations to proactively address vulnerabilities, ensuring robust protection for sensitive financial data.